Sail Care & Cleaning

 Washing your sails before they are put away for the winter is a good idea.
 Salt crystals are abrasive and corrosive.
 Salt also attracts moisture and this can exacerbate existing mildew problems.
 On spinnakers the added weight of the moisture absorbed by the nylon can hamper light air performance.

-Included in the price of $2.25/lb is a thorough inspection and you can leave the sails here for the winter.
+Included in our service is a thorough inspection and you can leave the sails here for the winter.
 Sail washing will not remove oil, grease, rust, blood, or mildew.
 To our knowledge there is no process that will remove these stains that will not also harm sail fabrics.

 When you bring your sails in please tell us if the sails are wet.
 We will either wash them right away or dry them.
 We can't be responsible for sails brought in wet.
 Sheets that are left with sails will be washed.
 If you can please remove battens, sail ties, roller furling drums, and things like that.
 Otherwise please tell us what is in the bag with the sail.